-"Parallel for-Loops (parfor)" on page 1-3
+"Running Parallel for-Loops (parfor)" on page 1-3

-"Batch Jobs" on page 1-4
+"Executing Batch Jobs in Parallel" on page 1-4

-"Large Data Sets" on page 1-4
+"Partitioning Large Data Sets" on page 1-4

-Parallel for-Loops (parfor)
+Running Parallel for-Loops (parfor)

 Many applications involve multiple segments of code, some of which are repetitive.
 Often you can use for-loops to solve these cases.
-The ability to execute code in parallel, on one computer or on a cluster of computers, can significantly improve performance for many use cases:
+The ability to execute code in parallel, on one computer or on a cluster of computers, can significantly improve performance in many cases: